qld-gov-au/pattern-library/source/maps.md

 Test your page and publish!

 ## Add SEO fallbacks
-**Experimental feature**

-This feature is available on www.qld.gov.au but has not yet been tested with googlebot and other search engine crawlers.

-### Usage
 Above the data set link, insert this line of code.
 There are a number of default settings that can be over-ridden by using key value pairs in the query string.
 These are:
 - resource (the open data resource ID)